 Our services are grounded in an integrative play therapy approach, drawing from Child-Centered Play Therapy, Synergetic Play Therapy®, AutPlay® Therapy, and Theraplay® principles.
-Our approach is informed by attachment and developmental theory, person-centred and systems theory, and contemporary neuroscience, ensuring each child and family receives support that’s both evidence-based and aligned to their unique needs.
+Our approach is informed by child development and attachment theory, person-centred and systems theory, and contemporary neuroscience, ensuring each child and family receives support that’s both evidence-based and aligned to their unique needs.

 Child Play Therapy:

-For children aged 2–10 years, Child Play Therapy sessions provide a space to explore emotions, process experiences, build a positive self-concept and develop healthy coping, relational and regulation skills, all through the experiences of play.
+For children aged 2–10 years, Child Play Therapy sessions provide a space to explore emotions, process experiences, build a positive self-concept and develop healthy coping, relational and regulation skills.
 Sessions may be non-directive or gentle guided, depending on what best supports your child’s needs and therapy goals.
-This flexible, responsive approach allows therapy to unfold at your child’s own pace in a way that feels safe and developmentally aligned.
+This flexible, responsive approach allows therapy to unfold at your child’s own pace in a way that is developmentally aligned.

 Parent-Child Play Therapy: